 2. Programme details for Non-Competitive classes:

-Applicants are not required to give details of titles at time of entry, other than in Adult Only classes.
+Applicants are not required to give details of titles at time of entry, other than in the Adult classes.

 3. Where required, on the day of the performance

 Copies of own choice pieces must be provided on the day of the performance for the adjudicator.

 - Such copy must be in the same edition and key as that used by the performer.

 - The name of the performer and class should be shown on the copy, and the work to be performed clearly identified.

 - Ensembles should submit a score of the chosen piece.